“Cisgender” is a word used to describe gender identity. “Straight,” on the other hand, is used to describe sexual orientation.

-Some people are straight and some people are gay, but there are other possibilities.
+Some people are straight and some people are gay, but there are many other possibilities.

 For example, you can be:

-- queer: you’re not straight, though this terms mean many things to different people
+- Queer: you’re not straight, though this term means many things to different people

 These are only a few examples of how people may describe their sexual or romantic orientation.
 Of course, some people choose not to label their orientation.